 When the blockage develops slowly, symptoms also develop more slowly.
 The person may develop high blood pressure that is difficult to control despite optimal treatment.
 Various symptoms of chronic kidney disease may also appear, beginning with fatigue, nausea, loss of appetite, itching, and difficulty concentrating.
 The symptoms reflect disturbances in the muscles, brain, nerves, heart, digestive tract, and skin.

 Doctors may suspect a blockage because of the symptoms.
-Laboratory tests, such as a complete blood count, blood tests of kidney function, and urinalysis (microscopic examination of the urine), may add further clues.
+Routine laboratory tests, such as a complete blood count, blood tests of kidney function, and urinalysis (microscopic examination of the urine), may add further clues to the diagnosis.

-Because none of the symptoms or laboratory tests can specifically identify a blockage, doctors need to do imaging tests of the kidneys.
-Computed tomography (CT) angiography, magnetic resonance (MR) angiography, Doppler ultrasonography, and an isotope perfusion scan can show absent or diminished blood flow to the affected kidney.
+Because none of the symptoms or laboratory tests can specifically identify a blockage, doctors need to do imaging tests Imaging Tests of the Urinary Tract There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more of the kidneys.
+Computed tomography (CT) angiography CT angiography Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more , magnetic resonance (MR) angiography Magnetic resonance angiography (MRA) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more , Doppler ultrasonography Variations of Ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more , and an isotope perfusion scan can show absent or diminished blood flow to the affected kidney.
 All of these tests have advantages and disadvantages.
 For example, CT angiography and MR angiography are very accurate.
-However, CT angiography involves using an intravenous radiopaque dye (contrast agent), which increases the risk of kidney damage in people with decreased kidney function.
+However, CT angiography involves using an intravenous radiopaque contrast agent Radiographic Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more , which increases the risk of kidney damage in people with decreased kidney function.
 MR angiography involves use of an intravenous contrast agent (gadolinium), which increases the risk of nephrogenic systemic fibrosis in people with decreased kidney function.
 Nephrogenic systemic fibrosis causes scar tissue to form throughout the body and is not easily reversed or cured.

-Arteriography is the most accurate test doctors can use to confirm the diagnosis.
+Arteriography Arteriography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more is the most accurate test doctors can use to confirm the diagnosis.
 With arteriography, a catheter is inserted into an artery, which occasionally causes injury to the artery.
-In addition, as with CT angiography, arteriography involves use of a radiopaque dye that increases risk of kidney damage.
+In addition, as with CT angiography, arteriography involves use of a radiopaque contrast agent that increases risk of kidney damage.
 Arteriography is done only if doctors are considering surgery or angioplasty to relieve the blockage.
 Doctors may monitor how well kidney function recovers by repeating blood tests that measure kidney function at frequent intervals.

 Although kidney function may improve with treatment, it usually is not restored completely.
 The outlook is poor when the artery is blocked by clots that have formed in other parts of the body (such as the heart).
 Clots from that source are likely to travel to other parts of the body (such as the brain or intestine) and cause problems there.